department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/work-study.md

 <div class="va-introtext">

-Find out how our VA work-study program can help you earn money while you're enrolled in a college, vocational, or professional training program.
+Find out how our Veterans work-study program can help you earn money while you're enrolled in a college, vocational, or professional training program.

 </div>

 <div class="feature" markdown="1">

-### Can I take part in the VA work-study program?
+### Can I take part in the Veterans work-study program?

 You can take part in our work-study program if you meet all of the requirements listed below.